How a Business is Divided in a Divorce in Arizona

 “Premise of Value” in a Business Valuation During an Arizona Divorce

-Choosing the correct “premise of value” will also materially affect the cost of a business during a divorce in Arizona.
+Choosing the correct “premise of value” will also materially affect the value of a business during a divorce in Arizona.

-The appraiser will either be told by the parties or the court to apply a particular “premise of value.”
+The appraiser may either be told by the parties or the court to apply a particular “premise of value.”

-The appraiser may elect or be directed to provide appraisals of the business based upon all possible “premises of value.”
+The appraiser may elect or be directed to provide appraisals of the business based upon all potentially relevant “premises of value” approaches.
 Attorneys must present evidence and arguments to the court to decide the fairest and equitable “premise of value” to apply.

 The four premises of value Arizona court’s may apply to a business appraisal in a divorce case are the “going concern premise,” “value of the assets premise,” “value of the sale of the assets premise,” “value of the assets in an expedited liquidation premise.”